LearnixOS/learnixos.github.io/README.md

 <div align="left">

-### A distribution that:
+### A distribution that 🐧:

-  ###  Is aligned with scalability and accessibility, meant specifically for inexperienced users.
+  ##  Is aligned with scalability and accessibility, meant specifically for inexperienced users. 🍉
-  ###  Is pre-configured for an i3 and Cinnamon desktop respectively.
+  ##  Is pre-configured for an i3 and Cinnamon desktop respectively. 🧖‍♂️
-  ###  Is completely GPL_3.0, We will remain open source. 🔥
+  ##  Is completely GPL_3.0, We will remain open source. 🔥

 <div align="center">